Biomassaedubr/quip/README.md

 These are Quip's (current) key ideals:

- - Quip operates on directed, inclusive selections.
+ - Quip operates on inclusive selections.
 Solving a problem should be accomplished by crafting a selection set and then operating on that selection set.
  - Quip is modal, and supports many modes.
 A mode should reflect a task and expose functionality for making that task happen: navigate the document, edit the document, search the document.